 Stoneman: Dubbed Stoneman by Kolkata's English print media, this unidentified person was a serial killer active in the city in June 1989.
 At least 13 homeless people were believed to be murdered during their sleep by the Stoneman.
 The Kolkata police were unable to determine, whether the murders were committed by a single individual or a group of people.
 Considered one of the greatest unsolved mysteries to this day, the killer or killers still remain at large.
 Representational Picture/YouTube

 Beer Man: The Beer Man was serial killer active in south Mumbai between October 2006 and January 2007 during which he murdered 6 people.
 The nickname was bestowed for leaving beer bottles besides the body of each of his victims.
 A man named Ravindra Kantrole was charged with the 7th murder and also two others, but was cleared of any involvement and acquitted in September 2009 due to lack of evidence.
 The identity of the real killer still remains unknown even to this day.
 Representational picture

 Whether it's for money, a particular motive or just for the pleasure of it, serial killings in India have been carried out in horrifying ways.
-On Auto Shankar's birthday, we look at 11 people behind such gruesome acts...
+On Auto Shankar's death anniversary, we look at 11 people behind such gruesome acts...

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe